Linda Evans (author): Works

 While many assume that Sleipnir was intended to be part of a series, this is not actually true.
 The novel was always intended to be a stand-alone work.
 A possible sequel has been contemplated.
 The ending is Heinleinian, in that it suggests action to come without actually intending for the story to continue.
 While some readers find this unsatisfying, the book did not, as is sometimes reported, end on a cliffhanger.

 The second novel, Far Edge of Darkness, was intended as the first half of the story and it does end with a literal cliffhanger, meaning the story is unfinished and has been since 1996.
 The sequel is currently in outline stage.

-The "Hell's Gate" series, for which nothing has been added since 2007, is still in development.
-The first two books have been published in the "Hell's Gate" series and a third book is under development.
-The author apologizes to her readers, but continuing serious health problems have made writing difficult for her.